jakeprice-me/tech-notes/content/install-heimdall-on-fedora.md

 ---
-id: install-heimdall-on-fedora
+alias: install-heimdall-on-fedora
-uuid: 81d8b312-b319-45f5-9053-a5d31ed47158
-title: Install Heimdall on Fedora
+category: android
+classification: public
 date: 2022-12-19 13:08:30
-modified:
-types: tech-note
-categories: android
+date_modified: null
+id: 20221219130830
 link: https://github.com/Benjamin-Dobell/Heimdall/wiki/Build-instructions-(Linux)#fedora
 pinned: false
-tags: [android, heimdall, linux, odin, samsung, flash, image, firmware]
-private: false
-draft: false
+tags:
+- android
+- heimdall
+- linux
+- odin
+- samsung
+- flash
+- image
+- firmware
+title: Install Heimdall on Fedora
+type: tech-note
+uuid: 81d8b312-b319-45f5-9053-a5d31ed47158
 ---

-{{<admonition warning>}}
+> [!warning]
-Doing this is all well and good, but it's impossible to use - because there's no documentation on how to map the partitions to the files you should upload!
+> Doing this is all well and good, but it's impossible to use - because there's no documentation on how to map the partitions to the files you should upload!
 Unfortunately Odin on Windows remains the simplest way to flash firmware for Samsung devices.
-{{</admonition>}}

 ## Prerequisites